Rishab27279/EdgeSeg-AI/README.md

 ## 📊 Performance Metrics

+The following metrics demonstrate the trade-off between processing speed and resource accessibility.
+Our architecture consciously prioritizes lower hardware requirements to enable wider adoption, accepting a longer inference time to achieve a dramatic reduction in memory footprint.

 | Metric                 | Traditional Approach | EdgeSeg AI  | Improvement                |
 | ---------------------- | -------------------- | ----------- | -------------------------- |